Scale-Invariant Curvature Fluctuations from an Extended Semiclassical Gravity: Fluctuations around a de Sitter spacetime

 \section{Fluctuations around a de Sitter spacetime}

-We shall now specialize the general discussion presented above to a special class of fluctuations around an exponentially expanding, flat FLRW universe.
+We shall now specialize the general discussion presented above to a special class of fluctuations around an exponentially expanding, flat FLRW universe; the perturbed spacetime is called a \emph{Newtonianly} perturbed FLRW spacetime in \cite{ishibashi:2006}.
 That is, the background spacetime $(M, \overline g)$ is given in conformal time $\tau < 0$ by the metric tensor